I am often asked through this website and my YouTube channel, which, in my opinion, is the best place to stay in Fuerteventura.

 Caleta de Fuste is located just a few miles south of the airport.
 It is a resort that has grown up from nothing over the past 40 years into a large tourist town with hotels, apartments, marina and golf courses.
-It is primarily frequented by British tourists, many of which seem to think it is the best place to stay in Fuerteventura.
+It is primarily frequented by British tourists, who seem to think it is the best place to stay in Fuerteventura.

-There are two man-made beaches looking onto a sheltered bay which are very safe for families.
-The beaches have sunbeds, parasols etc for hire and there are some showers and a childrens’ play area.
+Two man-made beaches look onto a sheltered bay, which are very safe for families.
+The beaches have sunbeds, parasols etc for hire and some showers and a children’s play area.
 There are no naturist beaches around Caleta.
-You can walk all along the sea front from the harbour all the way to the Atlantic shopping centre.
+You can walk along the seafront from the harbour to the Atlantico shopping centre.

-Caleta doesn’t have one main “strip” like other resorts but a number of smaller centres with shops and over 100 bars and restaurants.
+Caleta doesn’t have one main “strip” like other resorts but several smaller centres with shops and over 100 bars and restaurants.
 The only McDonald’s on the island is in Caleta.
-Nightlife in Caleta de Fuste mainly revolves around the bars, many of which have music but there is a nightclub open until the early hours.
+Nightlife in Caleta de Fuste mainly revolves around the bars, many of which have music and a nightclub open until the early hours.

-To the back of Caleta there are two golf courses – Fuerteventura Golf Club (a championship course used for the 2004 Spanish Open) and also Salinas Golf.
+To the back of Caleta are two golf courses – Fuerteventura Golf Club (a championship course used for the 2004 Spanish Open) and Salinas Golf.

-If you want to see what Caleta is like then read my review and watch my video – What is Caleta de Fuste like?
+If you want to see what Caleta is like, read my review and watch my video – What is Caleta de Fuste like?

-The main sea front area is lined with hotels and their grounds, with apartments and villas stretching away from the sea.
-There are many beautiful villas surrounding the golf courses and plenty of villas and apartments up Chipmunk mountain (the hill behind the resort).
+The main seafront area is lined with hotels and their grounds, with apartments and villas stretching away from the sea.
+Many beautiful villas surround the golf courses and plenty of villas and apartments up Chipmunk Mountain (the hill behind the resort).